Managing Wikis

 1. Navigate to a wiki page.

-2. Choose Map in the editing drop-down menu to reveal the wiki map screen.
+2. Choose Map from the editing drop-down menu to open the wiki map screen.

 The Files Tab